-Update Statistics for All Tables and Databases in a SQL Server Instance
+Update Statistics for All Tables and Databases in SQL Server

 Problem

 You are a database administrator and have hundreds of SQL Server instances.
-One common administration task is to update statistics for your database objects for query optimization, if you have a lot of instances with large tables to work with this can be a time consuming task.
-Also, if you are handed new instances, you don’t know the status of the indexes and statistics, so you may want to update them for all tables on all databases with a single script, this is especially important when restoring databases or performing migrations to have up to date statistics to avoid performance issues.
+One common administration task is to update statistics for your database objects for query optimization.
+If you have a lot of instances with lots of tables this can be a time-consuming task.
+Also, if you are handed new instances, you don’t know the status of the indexes and statistics, so you may want to update all stats for all tables and for all databases.

 Solution

-With the help of the undocumented stored procedure sp_MSforeachdb we can achieve this task with a simple script to improve query performance.
+With the help of the undocumented stored procedure sp_MSforeachdb we can run a command for all databases or a selected set of databases.
 The sp_MSforeachdb stored procedure uses a global cursor to issue a Transact-SQL statement against each database on an instance.

 Below is the basic usage.
 This will iterate over each database and display the database name.
 The “current” database is indicated by [?] which gets replaced dynamically with each database name including the system databases.